meglwhy/tp/docs/DeveloperGuide.md

 2. System checks if the provided household ID exists.
 3. System prompts the user for confirmation.
 4. User confirms the deletion.
-5. System removes the household record from the list.
+5. System removes the household record and its sessions from the list.
 6. System displays a confirmation message:
     - "Household [ID] deleted successfully."

     Use case ends.

 **Extensions:**
 2a.
 Household ID does not exist.
 * 2a1.
 System displays error message: `"Error: Household ID not found."` Use case ends.

 3a.
 User cancels deletion.
 * 3a1.
 System aborts the deletion process.

     Use case ends.

-5a.
-Household has linked sessions.
-* 5a1.
-System prompts user to confirm deleting associated sessions.
-* 5a2.
-User confirms or cancels deletion.
-  - If confirmed, system deletes the household and linked sessions.
-  - If canceled, use case ends.

 ---